 8. Then continue with your main pattern.
-In this example I worked a couple of more rows of stockinette stitch.
+In this example, I worked a couple more rows of stockinette stitch.

 And there you have it: a lovely Latvian Twist edge!

 There are also two more points of attention I would like to share with you: A Latvian Twist can only be worked flat.
-This means that of you want to apply it to a piece knit in the round, you can only join in the round, after the Latvian Twist has been worked.
+This means that if you want to apply it to a piece knit in the round, you can only join in the round after the Latvian Twist has been worked.
 During finishing both ends of the Twist can be sewn or grafted together.